 The BDWMO commissioners may invite additional stakeholders to participate in the TAC, as appropriate.
-In addition to meetings of the larger TAC (or in coordination with those meetings), the BDWMO will convene a "local" TAC consisting of member city and Dakota County SWCD staff at least annually to align the BDWMO implementation schedule with member city capital improvement programs and establish a work plan for the coming year.
+In addition to meetings of the larger TAC (or in coordination with those meetings), the BDWMO will convene a "local" TAC consisting of member city and Dakota County SWCD staff at least annually to align the BDWMO implementation schedule with member city capital improvement programs and potential funding opportunities (e.g., watershed based implementation funding (WBIF)), and establish a work plan for the coming year.